AdobeDocs/commerce-webapi/src/pages/graphql/schema/wishlist/index.md

-`items` | [WishlistItem](#wishlistitem) | An array of items in the customer's wish list `items_count` | Int | The number of items in the wish list `name` | String | When multiple wish lists are enabled, the name the customer assigns to the wish list `sharing_code` | String | An encrypted code that Magento uses to link to the wish list `updated_at` | String | The time of the last modification to the wish list
+`items` | [WishlistItem](#wishlistitem) | An array of items in the customer's wish list `items_count` | Int | The number of items in the wish list `name` | String | When multiple wish lists are enabled, the name the customer assigns to the wish list `sharing_code` | String | An encrypted code that the application uses to link to the wish list `updated_at` | String | The time of the last modification to the wish list

 ### Wish list item attributes {#wishlistitem}